Call us: 1-800-927-5107 647-494-7800 ext. 1008

 Rework and touch-up: Fixing weld distortion, refinishing areas damaged by heat, touching up trim cap joints, correcting LED gaps.
 Shops with welding-heavy processes spend a disproportionate amount of time here.

-Installation: Labour at the job site — drilling, mounting, wiring.
+Installation: Labor at the job site — drilling, mounting, wiring.
 Harder to reduce because it is inherently site-specific, though better prefabrication reduces surprises on site.

 The biggest opportunities for labor reduction are in trim cap, closing, and rework — the three steps most dependent on skilled hand work.